IntersectMBO/cardano-db-sync/doc/schema.md

 ### `delegation_vote`

-A table containing delegations from a stake address to a stake pool.
+A table containing delegations from a stake address to a drep.
 New in 13.2-Conway.

 * Primary Id: `id`